 Step-by-Step Procedures to Calculate Trend Percentage in Excel

-We will need a dataset like the following figure to calculate trend percentage in Excel.
-The dataset contains Sales amount of 7 years of a shop.
+We will need a dataset like the following figure to calculate the trend percentage in Excel.
+The dataset contains the Sales amount of 7 years of a shop.
 You can also add multiple columns of gross profit, inventory, cost of goods sold, etc., and calculate the trend percentage of those data in the same way.

 Step 1: Create New Column and Format Data Type

 - First, create a new column next to the column Amount and type Trend %= (Current Year Amount/Base Year Amount)*100% as the column title.

 - Next, select the cells (D6:D12) >> click on the Home tab >> click on the % option for the number data type.

 Step 2: Calculate Trend Percentage in Excel Using Formula